 Without going into too much detail, it’s enough to say that if the first page is dominated by high authority sites then ranking is going to take some time.
 If, on the other hand, Google is ranking niche sites or small local brands, you have much less of a hill to climb.

 Even better is when Google seems to be ranking search results that are completely unrelated to the search term.
-This is a good indication that not many people have published relevant content, and you have an opportunity to grab a spot on page one quickly.
+This is an indication that not many people have published relevant content, and you have an opportunity to grab a spot on page one quickly.

 What This All Means For You And Ranking

-Obviously, there is a lot to ranking a web page in general.
+Obviously, there is a lot to ranking a web page.

 But ranking quickly is even more of a challenge.